Skip to main content

 What 'bad credit' means for Colorado business loans

-Most conventional Colorado lenders apply the SBA Small Business Scoring Service (SBSS) alongside owner FICO.
-SBSS scores range 0–300; the SBA preferred 7(a) threshold is typically 155+.
-Owner FICO below 620 and SBSS below 140 are standard sub-prime territory.
+Most conventional Colorado lenders still reference the SBA Small Business Scoring Service (SBSS) alongside owner FICO, though the SBA sunset its mandatory 155+ SBSS gating threshold for 7(a) Small Loans effective March 1, 2026 (SBA Procedural Notice 5000-875701) — lenders now set their own credit-scoring bar, commonly still in the 140–165 range.
+Owner FICO below 620 remains the standard sub-prime marker.
 Colorado's dual economy — fast-growing Front Range tech and outdoor-industry hubs alongside rural agricultural and mountain-resort communities — means credit profiles vary widely by region.
 Mission lenders in Colorado are accustomed to early-stage tech operators with thin credit files alongside rural small businesses where seasonal revenue creates periodic credit volatility.

 Colorado CDFI partners that serve sub-prime borrowers